aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

     ```

 === "DC1_NETWORK_PORTS"
     Our fabric would not be complete without connecting some devices to it.
-We define connected endpoints and port profiles in **group_vars/DC1_NETWORKS_PORTS.yml**.
-Each endpoint's adapter defines which switch port(s) and port profile to use.
-In our example, we have four hosts and a firewall connected to the fabric.
-The connected endpoints keys are used for logical separation and apply to interface descriptions.
+We define port profiles and network port ranges in **group_vars/DC1_NETWORKS_PORTS.yml**.
+A single port_profile may be used across a number of switches and port ranges.
+In our example we create a port_profile called `PP-DOT1X` to define generic 802.1x (NAC) settings we wish to apply to a range of ports.
+The network_ports data model is where we define which switches and ports to apply the port profile.
+This data model allows a single regex statement to define a list of switches.
+In addition, the variable `switch_ports` expands into a range of ports.
+Details of the range_expand filter can be viewed [here](https://avd.sh/en/stable/plugins/index.html#range_expand-filter).
 These variables are applied to spine and leaf nodes since they are a part of this inventory group.

     ``` yaml
     --8<--